 SMS Select and press OK.

-Select number with area code
+Select number with a

-(even if you are in that area) from the directory or enter directly.
+Select number with area code (even if you are in that area) from the directory or enter directly.
 For sending SMS messages to an SMS mailbox: add the mailbox ID to the end of the number.